neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 }
 ```

-If the condition is not a boolean, it is converted into one by type coersion.
+If the condition is not a boolean, it is converted into one by type coercion.
 This can be used to
 check whether a value is not 0 or an empty string:

 ```js